 Highlights:

-• Tirana, the capital of Albania, is known for its colourful Ottoman-, Fascist- and Soviet-era architecture.
+- Tirana, the capital of Albania, is known for its colorful Ottoman-, Fascist- and Soviet-era architecture.
 Pastel buildings surround the city’s focal point, Skanderbeg Square, which is named for its equestrian statue of a national hero.
 On the square’s north end is the modernist National History Museum, covering prehistoric times through Communist rule and the anti-Communist uprisings of the 1990s.
 With its clubs, bars, cafes, and taverns, Tirana is worth discovering by both day and night.

-Day 13
+Day 13:

 Highlights:

-• Matera, Italy — The cave dwellings are piled atop one another like giant rocks spilled from the sky.
+Matera, Italy — The cave dwellings are piled atop one another like giant rocks spilled from the sky.
 The sandstone landscape stretches across a hill, one road and narrow alleys slicing here and there through the landscape.

 We think of Rome, at 3,000 years old, as ancient, but it looks newly incorporated compared with Matera, which is 5,000 years older.
 This town of 60,000, almost in the heel of Italy’s boot, wears its age well in movies.
 It has appeared in such films as “The Passion of the Christ” (2004), “Ben-Hur” (2016) and “Mary Magdalene” (2018).
 But in real life, it has only recently come into its own.
 Matera, in southern Italy’s Basilicata region, was designated a UNESCO World Heritage Site in 1993; UNESCO described it as the “most outstanding, intact example of a troglodyte settlement in the Mediterranean region.”